hendrikmaus/openhab-auth-router/examples/authenticated-passthrough/README.md

 ## Access OpenHAB

-### Thorugh Auth-Router
+### Through Auth-Router

 ```sh
 openhab http://localhost
 ```

 - Go to OpenHAB in your browser
+  - Login as `admin`
+    - The `demo` user would not be allowed to access the start to setup the OpenHAB instance
   - Open the network console in the dev tools to inspect traffic
 - Click on Demo mode
 - Browse OpenHAB
   - Monitor network panel to see if there are any hidden issues
+- Now login as `demo` user
+  - Enter `http://demo:demo@localhost` to bust your admin session
-- You may also want to access the rest api
+- You should be redirected to `/basicui/app` and see the demo sitemap
+  - Try to go to `http://localhost/start/index`
+    and you should land in basic ui again

 ### Directly, Without Auth-Router